 For your convenience, you can process online requests through a government-approved resource that CityDirectory.us has partnered with to provide you this service: VitalChek Network, Inc. An additional fee is charged by VitalChek for this service, and all major credit cards are accepted, including American Express®, Discover®, MasterCard® or Visa®.

-In this article we will provide you all info on how to register a birth, and how to get a birth certificate (whether it's yours, or someone else's).
-You will also learn how both processes (i.e. birth registration and getting a certified copy of a birth record) change depending on whether the person is born in the United States, born abroad, or born abroad and adopted by American citizens.
+Continue reading to learn how to register a birth and how to get a birth record's certified copy, whether it's yours or someone else's.
+Also, find out how these processes change depending on whether the person is born in the United States, born abroad, or born abroad and adopted by American citizens.

 The birth record is the most important document for a United States citizen, since it proves his or her identity, age and citizenship status.
 It is most commonly used to carry out procedures like the issuing of a passport, obtaining a social security number, enrolling in a school, formalizing employment, getting a driver’s license, joining the military, claiming benefits for a pension, insurance or other government benefits.

 When a child is born at a hospital in the United States, parents will be given the corresponding forms to be filled out and submitted to the county or state.
 Depending on the place of birth, forms can be sent directly by the hospital to the county, or the child’s parents could be asked to do so within the first three to four weeks after birth.
 Hospitals will also provide a temporary record of birth, but this document is not official and therefore cannot be used to apply for administrative procedures.

 If a child is born to American parents abroad, they should register the birth at the country’s U.S. Embassy or consulate in order to receive a Consular Report of Birth Abroad (CRBA), which will serve as an official record of the child’s claim to U.S. citizenship or nationality.